The price of homogeneity is polynomial

 In many applications one desires to homogenise the wall $W'$ with respect to some notion of ``profiles'' defined\footnote{The precise definition of such profiles may vary depending on the application.
-A common one is the set of all rooted graphs of bounded size that may be found as minors rooted on the vertex set of the clique $J$ as from above.} on the pieces of $G$ attaching to the cliques of size at most three inside the interior of $C$ in $G'$.
-Notice that triangles among such cliques are now necessarily facial.
+A common one is the set of all rooted graphs of bounded size that may be found as minors rooted on the vertex set of the clique $J$ as from above.} on the pieces of $G$ attaching to the cliques of size at most three inside $G^*$.
+We may choose our $C$-reductions such that the triangles among such cliques are now facial.
 If the number of possible such profiles is bounded by some integer $q$ one may simply perform the following augmentation of $G'$: Let $\mathcal{P}$ be the set of all possible profiles and let $\psi\colon \mathcal{P}\to\{ 1,\dots,q\}$ be a bijection.
 Now, for each clique $J$ of size at most three from the interior of $C$ in $G'$ introduce a new vertex $v_J$ adjacent to all vertices of $J$ and let $G''$ be the resulting graph.
 Then set $\chi(v) \coloneqq \emptyset$ for all $v\in V(G')$ and $\chi(v_J)\subseteq \{ 1,\dots,q\}$ such that $i\in \chi(v_J)$ if and only if $J$ has been assigned the profile $\psi^{-1}(i)$.
 If one now applies \zcref{thm:IntroHomoMuralis} to the flat wall $W'$ in the $q$-colorful graph $(G'',\chi)$ to obtain a homogeneous wall $W''$, this homogeneity transfers directly to $G'$.
-Notice that this second scenario using an abstract definition of ``profiles'' also contains the first example as ``being a neighbour of some specified vertex from $A$'' may be considered a valid definition for a profile.
+This second scenario using an abstract definition of ``profiles'' also contains the first example as ``being a neighbour of some specified vertex from $A$'' may be considered a valid definition for a profile.